grc-iit/labios/README.md

 # README #

 ##TODO
+* Organize the code
+    * Make a generic abstract (pure virtual) interface in common/client_interface.
+    * Make all external client implement the abstract class.
+* Implement Porus Client Service(Future task)
+    * simply route all calls through this guy
 * Finish Porus lib
     * application registration
     * test write and read to and from Porus Client (Memcached and NATS)